KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 * command buffer handle - This is easily obtained because we are looping over the command buffers just submitted.
+* draw number - keep track of how many draws we've processed for a given command buffer.
 * pipeline handle - The shader tracker discussed earlier contains this handle
 * shader module handle - The "Shader ID" (Word 1 in the record) is used to lookup the shader tracker which is then used to obtain the shader module and pipeline handles